A Term Plan with Return of Premium (TROP) is a dual-benefit life insurance product. You get strong life cover, and you get all Read More...

 Consider Mr. Verma, a 30-year-old non-smoker, who wants to secure his family’s future.
 He opts for a Term Plan with Return of Premium (TROP) with the following details:

 Over the 30-year policy term, Mr. Verma will pay a total of ₹7,50,000 (₹25,000 x 30 years).
+Now, there are two possible outcomes at the end of this journey:

-If Mr. Verma unfortunately passes away at any point during the 30-year policy period, his nominee will receive the full sum assured of ₹1 crore.
+Scenario 1: The policyholder passes away during the term If Mr. Verma unfortunately passes away at any point during the 30-year policy period, his nominee will receive the full sum assured of ₹1 crore term insurance.
 The policy will then terminate, having fulfilled its primary purpose of providing financial protection.

-If Mr. Verma lives through the entire 30-year policy term, he successfully reaches the age of 60.
-In this case, since he survived, the “Return of Premium” feature gets activated.
+Scenario 2: The policyholder survives the term If Mr. Verma lives through the entire 30-year policy term, he will successfully reach the age of 60.
+In this case, the “Return of Premium” feature gets activated.
 The insurance company will refund the entire premium amount he has paid.
 He will receive ₹7,50,000 back from the insurer, and the policy will mature.

 Here is a simple table to summarize how it works: